jyxia/JXVimeo/README.md

 * :white_check_mark: Video controls are self contained.
 Actually, the controls element a `div` wrapper that wraps everything.
 * :white_check_mark: Play/pause functions as same as Vimeo player.
 Clicking video itself toggles play/pause too.
 * :white_check_mark: Video states (Video time, duration, buffered and played) are displayed as same as Vimeo player
-* :white_check_mark: Show/hide effects match Vimeo Player's default effects. e.g. if the mouse stays still on top of the video for a short amount of time, the control bar goes away.
+* :white_check_mark: Show/hide effects match Vimeo Player's default effects. e.g. if the mouse stays still on top of the video for a short amount of time, the control bar fades away.
 * :white_check_mark: No size restriction to this player.
 The controls scale.
 * :white_check_mark::tada: **Scrubbing**
   * matches current Vimeo player's behaviors: you can even scrub the progress outside of the player area.